geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And floating o'er the fight, with ceaseless blows, &gt;

-Now here, now there, assails the unwary foes ; j
+Now here, now there, assails the unwary foes; j

 First fell Pyrauges, in his brilliant course

-Crush'd by the fury of the magic horse ;
+Crush'd by the fury of the magic horse;

 Pierc'd by his spear, the brave Perustos died,

 His brazen falchion cleft Aleinos' side, 640

-But vain his valour ; to his crimes decreed,
+But vain his valour; to his crimes decreed,

 Justice meanwhile prepared the traitor's meed,

-Pyrobios gave the wound ; his arms no more
+Pyrobios gave the wound; his arms no more

 Their golden glow and soft effulgence wore,

 Or vied with Chrysos — like his dusky sire,

-They shew the dark red hue of fading fire ;*
+They shew the dark red hue of fading fire;*

 In vain on high he turn'd his brazen steed,